Module 1

 2. Add labels by connecting text resources to each of the components.

-Remember to upload changes when working in Designer to update the repository.
+Remember to upload your changes when working in Designer so that the repository will reflect these changes.

 Useful Documentation